Azure-Samples/search-dotnet-getting-started/README.md

 ## Running the DotNetHowTo sample

 * Open the DotNetHowTo.sln project in Visual Studio
 * Update the appsettings.json with the service and api details of your Azure Search service
 * Compile and Run the project

+## Running the DotNetETagsExplainer sample

+* Open the DotNetETagsExplainer.sln project in Visual Studio
+* Update the appsettings.json with the service and api details of your Azure Search service
+* Compile and Run the project